fastapi/fastapi/docs/deployment.md

 It has integration with Let's Encrypt.
 So, it can handle all the HTTPS parts, including certificate acquisition and renewal.

 It also has integrations with Docker.
-So, you can declare your domains in each application configurations and have it read those configurations, generate the HTTPS certificates and serve HTTPS to your application, all automatically.
-Without requiring any change in its configuration.
+So, you can declare your domains in each application configurations and have it read those configurations, generate the HTTPS certificates and serve HTTPS to your application automatically, without requiring any change in its configuration.

 ---